smacgregor/SimpleAndroidToDoApp/README.md

 ## Notes

 I had a lot of fun doing this!
 Would love to know if there's a way to automatically bind view elements in the XML to an activities member  member variables.

-Next steps - the main activity has too many responsibilities - create a separate data manager for saving/loading todos.
-I'd also like to create a model to represent a to-do and maybe experiment with using DBFlow as the database?

 ## License